massimo-cassandro/symfony-bootstrap-form-theme/README.md

 }) }}
 ```

-* Custom checkbox controls use `::before` and `::after` pseudo-elements, which makes it impossible to use the `:: before` pseudo-element used in other cases.
-For this reason, the required parameter, if associated with a custom-checkbox, generates a `<span class ="required">` element placed after the `label` element.
-Therefore, in this case, the required asterisk is located after the label string and not before:
+* Custom checkbox controls use `::before` and `::after` pseudo-elements, which makes it impossible to use the `::before` pseudo-element used for styling required fields' labels.
+For this reason, the required parameter, if associated with a custom-checkbox, generates a `<span class="required">` element placed after the `label` element.
+Therefore, in this case, the asterisk for required fields is located after the label string and not before:

 ```markup
 <div class="custom-control custom-checkbox">